 - Feeling low and worthless

 Now that you know the symptoms of depression, how do you overcome it?
 We at Great homemaking have listed out ways we think you can overcome depression.
-Meanwhile, some people cases can be so severe that it will require medical help for them to come out of depression.
+Meanwhile, some people’s cases can be so severe that they will require medical help for them to come out of depression.
 This list is not a substitute for medical assistance if your case is severe.

 1. Seek Medical Help